hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/03c-HTML5API.md

       + browser using the 1st format recognized
   + Web Audio API
     + designed for musical applications and for adding sound effects to games
-    + manipulation of sund samples (loops. etc.), music synthesis and sound generation (oscillators, etc.)
+    + manipulation of sound samples (loops. etc.), music synthesis and sound generation (oscillators, etc.)
     + w/ a set of predefined sound processing modules (reverb, delay, etc.)